We know some people LOVE beef liver.

-But there really isn’t another more nutrient dense food.
-Here is just one of the myriad of reasons to eat liver: vitamin A.
+But there really isn’t another more nutrient-dense food.
+Here is just one of the myriad of reasons to eat liver or other pasture raised meats: vitamin A.

-If you have some of these seemingly unrelated symptoms, it could be because you’re mildly or acutely deficient in vitamin A:
+If you have some of these seemingly unrelated symptoms, it could be because you’re deficient in vitamin A: